MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devapps/creating-a-camera-driver-mft.md

 ### Header files to include

 You’ll need to include header files for the `IInspectable` and `IMFTransform` methods that the driver MFT must implement.
-For a list of header files to include, see **stdafx.h** in the **SampleMFT0** directory of the [Windows Store device app for camera](http://go.microsoft.com/fwlink/p/?LinkID=227865) sample.
+For a list of header files to include, see **stdafx.h** in the **SampleMFT0** directory of the [UWP device app for camera](http://go.microsoft.com/fwlink/p/?LinkID=227865) sample.

 ```
 // required for IInspectable